R2Northstar/NorthstarWiki/docs/installing-northstar/using-northstar/playing-on-linux.md

 1. Download the latest version of Northstar from the [releases](https://github.com/R2Northstar/Northstar/releases) page
 2. Extract all contents of the file to your Titanfall 2 folder ( Right click _Titanfall 2_ > Open _Properties_ > Click _Local Files_ > Click _Browse_ )
 3. Rename _Titanfall2.exe_ to anything else ( for example _Titanfall2old.exe_ ), and rename _NorthstarLauncher.exe_ to _Titanfall2.exe_.
-Alternatively to renaming _NorthStarLauncher.exe_, you can create a symlink to make future Northstar updates easier.
+Alternatively to renaming _NorthstarLauncher.exe_, you can create a symlink to make future Northstar updates easier.
 This can be done by executing the following in the Titanfall 2 directory:
 > ln NorthstarLauncher.exe Titanfall2.exe

 Now Steam will automatically launch Northstar when you hit play.
 Just launch the game through Steam and you should be greeted with a Northstar welcome message upon entering the main menu.